Eunicken/AccountChain/README.md

 ```
 ### setPromotionListUpdateTimeinterval

 This function is used to set the promotion update time interval.
+The default setting is maximal 1 promotion list update per hour.
 ```solidity
    function setPromotionListUpdateTimeinterval(uint hour) public onlyOwner {
         timeIntervalPromotion = hour * 1 hours;